Class TBT

 getDependent

-- Dependent types are used by replicator type models where the frequencies of all types must sum up to one.
-Currently only used by Discrete modules.
+- Dependent traits are used by models where the frequencies of all types must sum up to one.

-- Density modules do not have dependent types.
+- Density modules do not have dependent traits and

 - Specified by: